-Even if you’re on a tight budget, you can add your furry friends to your gift list.
-Presents for dogs and cats are inexpensive and super simple.
-Some are easily pulled together from items that are already in the house.
+Even if you’re on a tight budget, you can add your furry friends to your holiday gift list.
+Gifts for dogs and cats are inexpensive and super simple.
+You can even easily pull together homemade pet gifts from items that are already in your house.

-If you prefer somethingt more gourmet, pull out the baking supplies and whip up some healthy homemade dog treats.
-A recipe for Bowser Biscuits is featured on the website for the Humane Society of the United States.
-The mix includes, among other items, a banana, peanut butter, soy milk and whole wheat flour.
+If you prefer a more gourmet homemade dog gift, pull out the baking supplies and whip up some healthy homemade dog treats.
+The internet is full of recipes for Bowser Biscuits.
+This dog treat recipe, originally from the Humane Society, includes, among other items, a banana, peanut butter, soy milk and flour.

-Ben from Santa Fe Animal Shelter provides this recipe:
+Ben from the Santa Fe Animal Shelter provides this recipe:

 Peanut butter and oats biscuits

 - 2 cups whole wheat flour (you can use another type of flour if your dog is sensitive to wheat)

 - 1/3 cup peanut butter, chunky or smooth

 Pour hot water over mixture.
 If it’s too wet, add more flour; if it’s too dry, add a bit more water.

 Roll dough into balls.
 Press down slightly and make a cross-hatch fork mark on the dog cookies.
 Or, if you want to make photo-worthy dog treats, roll the dough until it’s 1/4 inch thick, and cut into shapes with cookie cutters.